Breast Implant Health Check in Edinburgh

 • Seroma detection*: identifies fluid collections that may require further investigation

-• Non-invasive and painless: Quick and comfortable assessment
+• Non-invasive and painless: quick and comfortable assessment

-• No radiation exposure: Unlike other imaging methods
+• No radiation exposure: unlike other imaging methods

 *While ultrasound can detect fluid collections (seromas) around implants, there is currently no screening test for BIA-ALCL.
 Any detected fluid would require specialised laboratory testing (CD30 immunohistochemistry) for proper diagnosis.